Grote Broek: Recent events

 The Grote Broek celebrated 30 years of existence in November 2014.

 In 2018, an extreme right group was offended by the Grote Broek organising a 'Refugees Welcome' picnic.
 The group demonstrated for the closure of the centre, which they termed "a violent breeding ground for extreme leftism".

 In the same time period there were also scuffles outside the Grote Broek between right wing supporters of Zwarte Piet celebrations and leftwingers who see it as racism.

 In 2019, someone was arrested near the Grote Broek and charged with making a death threat against politician Thierry Baudet because the previous day she had been at a demonstration in Amsterdam and had sung "If you want to shoot Thierry dead say pow!"
 (Dutch: Als je Thierry dood wil schieten, zeg dan paf!).

+In 2026, De Grote Broek announced a project to purchase the building for 1.7 million euros, of which 1 million in loans.